colinangusmackay/family-tree/index.md

 There is also a [blog](blog.md) which contains various information about site changes and various articles and notes I've put together.

-All these links can be found in the hamburger menu at the top-right of each page too.
+All these links can be found in the "hamburger menu" (the icon with three horizonal lines) at the top-right of each page too.

 ## Background